kathiwaury/ProteomicsPipeline/README.md

 library(drake)
 new_cache()
 ```
+A folder to save your cache has been created.
 Your directory should have the following structure now:
 - .drake
 - R
   - functions.R